-The SCBBO shall not approve any grant for the deployment or upgrading of network facilities unless it determines that the materials submitted to the agency adequately demonstrate the prospective subgrantee's ability to maintain compliance with all applicable laws with respect to the proposed project.
-All requirements associated with the minimum qualifications for compliance with applicable laws will be outlined in BEAD grant guidelines and will serve as gating criteria as grant applications are
+The SCBBO shall not approve any grant for the deployment or upgrading of network facilities unless it determines that the materials submitted to the agency adequately demonstrates the prospective subgrantee's ability to maintain compliance with all applicable laws with respect to the proposed project.
+All requirements associated with the minimum qualifications for compliance with applicable laws will be outlined in

+BEAD grant guidelines and will serve as gating criteria as grant applications are received and evaluated, prior to scoring.